-The day before Bevrijdingsdag (Liberation Day), on 4 May, is Dodenherdenking or Remembrance Day, a sombre event when the Dutch pay homage to the fallen and those who fought and sacrificed their lives during WWII (and in all other wars).
-A two-minute of silence is observed throughout the country at 20.00.
+The day before Bevrijdingsdag (Liberation Day), on 4 May, is Dodenherdenking or Remembrance Day, a somber event when the Dutch pay homage to the fallen and those who fought and sacrificed their lives during WWII (and in all other wars).
+A two-minute silence is observed throughout the country at 20.00.

 While Liberation Day is not a public Dutch national holiday, seven in 10 Dutch people believe it should be, with three in 10 people saying they would opt to exchange Good Friday for Liberation Day.

 Several festivals and parades of veterans are held all over the Netherlands in honor of Liberation Day.